TKA Emergency Procedures

 If there is a threat on/near campus, i.e. if the school is placed in a Lockdown or Shelter-in-Place status, extra persons in the vicinity will not deter or diminish the threat, but may only exacerbate the situation and divert critical safety/emergency resources away from where it is needed most.
 PLEASE DO NOT COME TO THE TKA CAMPUS.

-3. CHECK EMAIL ACCOUNTS OR THE TKA WEBSITE HOMEPAGE FOR MESSAGES FROM TKA.
+3. CHECK TEXTS AND EMAIL ACCOUNTS FOR MESSAGES FROM TKA.

-When the situation permits, TKA will make every effort communicate the details of any threatening situation, and what steps families might need to take in order to expedite achieving the ultimate goal of safely reuniting students with families.
-Checking email or TKA's homepage will be the fastest way to get the most accurate information.
+When the situation permits, TKA will communicate the details and updates at each appropriate opportunity through our emergency alert system via texts and emails.
+TKA will make every effort to communicate the details of any threatening situation and what steps families might need to take in order to expedite achieving the ultimate goal of safely reuniting students with families.

 Also, please remember that A STUDENT CAN ONLY BE RELEASED TO AN ADULT WHO IS DOCUMENTED AS AN EMERGENCY CONTACT.
 For the safety of your student, please ensure your family’s emergency contact information is kept up to date through the Parent Portal homepage "Family Update Link."
-If any student or family emergency/contact information changes, update the "Family Contact/Medical Information" through the link in the Parent Portal as soon as possible—the safety of your child may depend on it!
+If any family emergency/contact or student medical information changes, update the "Family Contact/Medical Information" through the link in the Parent Portal as soon as possible—the safety of your child may depend on it!

 Emergency Telephone Numbers